 Here's what else Sato says is tricky: Alcohol-removed wine is more sensitive to environmental change than traditional wine, so it can't just sit around and age at a winery; it has to be shipped to retailers sooner.
 She also says it's filtered more than the wine to ensure there are no product-spoiling micro-organisms in it. "[For us], it's actually more expensive to create the alcohol-removed wine than the traditional wine," she says.

 Can you see now how these drinks are definitely different from a glass of Juicy Juice?
 Not that there is anything wrong with juice—especially when it's made fresh.
-But if you're looking for something that's as close to real wine as you can get while keeping the proof at zero, alcohol-removed wine is absolutely your best bet.
+But if you're looking for something that's as close to real wine as you can get while keeping the proof at zero (and keeping you from googling "how does alcohol affect sleep" when you wake up groggy after what seemed like a moderate amount to drink), alcohol-removed wine is absolutely your best bet.
 Just like graduating from the kids' table at Thanksgiving, it's time to upgrade what's in your glass too.

 Shop alcohol-free wine options